raphaelquast/foobar2000_TripleQ/README.md

 ## Thanks to

-The configuration is based on the following components:
+all the developers that created the awesome components that TripleQ is based on:

 - [Columns UI](https://github.com/reupen/columns_ui)
 - [Panel Stack Splitter](http://foo2k.chottu.net/)